industrydirect/TheIndustryDirect/space/restaurant-industry.md

 ## This is where we **cut our chops**. (hmmm)

-The restaurant industry is the industry that has shaped us the most, as people and as workers.
+> The restaurant industry is the industry that has shaped us the most, as people and as workers.
 We argue it has made us great problem solvers and soft-skills knights.
-With over 20 years in the industry, it is who we are in most situations.
+> With over 20 years in the industry, it is who we are in most situations.
 We have a project called [How to Run A House Like A Restaurant], to make a point.

-*Okay, enough.
-Here are some of out notes on the industry:*
+> *Okay, enough of that.
+Here is the a projects, space, product we have for the industry*

 ## Here is the work we have done on the this space
 ![GitHub Logo](/images/logo.png)